autokey/autokey/StackExchange.md

 autokey

   all posts containing "autokey"
-  (including those about the cryptographic algorithhm)
+  (including those about the cryptographic algorithm)

 autokey lastactive:1y..